secretgraph/secretgraph/README.md

 ## States:

 -   required: Only PublicKey, like trusted+required as encryption target
--   trusted: Only PublicKey, a encryption target
+-   trusted: Only PublicKey, a trusted encryption target.
+At least one is required.
+Will be put into the trustedKeys parameter of actions
 -   public: Unencrypted, can be read by everyone
--   protected: Encrypted
+-   protected: Encrypted, only visible with view permission (token)
--   draft: private state, excempted from autohiding
+-   draft: like protected + excempted from autohiding
--   sensitive: excluded by default, except especially requested.
+-   sensitive: like protected + excluded by default, except especially requested.
 For sensitive stuff like medical data or NSFW

+## TrustedKeys

+Actions auto contain TrustedKeys.
+They are required+trusted key hashes seen while creating action.
+Reason behind this is, that as actions are encrypted on server side, an injection of keys is prevented.
+Logic:
+every key used for encryption is either in trustedKeys or signed by a trustedKey

 ## Shortcut creation of keys